boss507104/CSC-Pilot/python-environment/smartsim-environment.md

 smart validate --device cpu
 ```

-`smart validate` should report TensorFlow, ONNX Runtime, and LibTorch backends as available on both architectures — regardless of the PySR toggle.
+`smart validate` should report TensorFlow, ONNX Runtime, LibTorch, and JAX backends as available on both architectures — regardless of the PySR toggle.

 **PySR / JuliaCall** (only meaningful if this architecture was built with `INSTALL_PYSR=yes`; should not download or install anything at this point — that already happened at build time):